Middleton House, York

-Middleton House is a Grade II* listed building on Monkgate, immediately east of the city centre of York in England.
+Middleton House is a Grade II* listed building on Monkgate, immediately east of the city centre of York, England.

-The house was built in about 1700.
-It may have been constructed for Benjamin West, who is known to have owned two of the neighbouring plots.
-Originally, the house was two storeys tall, five bays wide at the front, and had an L-shaped plan.
-In about 1770, the space between Middleton House and 40 Monkgate was filled when a carriage arch was constructed, with two rooms above.
-These originally formed part of 40 Monkgate, but are now part of Middleton House.
-Around the same time, a third storey was added to Middleton House.
+The house was built in about 1700 and may have been constructed for Benjamin West, who is known to have owned two of the neighbouring plots.
+It originally had two storeys, a five-bay front, and an L-shaped plan.
+In about 1770, the space between Middleton House and 40 Monkgate was filled when a carriage arch was built, with two rooms above.
+These rooms originally formed part of No. 40, but are now incorporated into Middleton House.
+Around the same time, a third storey was added.

 In 1798, the Unitarian minister Charles Wellbeloved bought the house.
-In 1803, he consented to become the principal of Manchester College, on the condition that it was relocated to York.
-This was agreed, and it was accommodated in Middleton House until 1811.
-In order to increase the space for the academy, the north ground floor room was extended, new rooms were added at the rear of the building, and a new carriage arch was constructed.
-In the 20th century, the carriage arch was filled in, with another room added.
+In 1803, he agreed to become principal of Manchester College on the condition that it was relocated to York.
+This was accepted, and the college was accommodated in Middleton House until 1811.
+To increase space for the academy, the north ground-floor room was extended, new rooms were added at the rear, and a new carriage arch was constructed.
+In the 20th century, the carriage arch was filled in and another room added.

-The building is constructed of brick.
-Original sash windows survive on the ground floor.
-Inside, the decoration of the north ground floor room dates from the early 19th century, with the fireplace surround and cupboards being by John Wolstenholme.
-Most of the staircase is original, although the balusters of the bottom flight were changed in the early 18th century.
-One of the rooms over the carriageway has a mid-18th-century fireplace surround, and two other rooms have firegrates made by Carron in about 1803.
+The building is constructed of brick, and original sash windows survive on the ground floor.
+Inside, the decoration of the north ground-floor room dates from the early 19th century, with the fireplace surround and cupboards made by John Wolstenholme.
+Most of the staircase is original, although the balusters of the bottom flight were replaced in the early 18th century.
+One of the rooms over the carriageway has a mid-18th-century fireplace surround, and two other rooms contain firegrates made by Carron in about 1803.

-The house was purchased by the York Conservation Trust in 1990, who converted it into apartments and renovated the building.
+The house was purchased by the York Conservation Trust in 1990, which converted it into apartments and renovated the building.